College of Engineering

 Career Outlook

-• Demand for computer engineers has increased dramatically in recent years.
-Computer engineers study computer architecture, software engineering, computer-aided design (VLSI), microprocessor-based design, applied algorithms, and more.
+- Demand for computer engineers has increased dramatically in recent years.
+Computer engineers study computer architecture, software engineering, computer-aided design, microprocessor-based design, applied algorithms, and more.
+Students with a strong background in computer engineering are aggressively recruited by cutting-edge computer companies nationwide.

 Request More Information